Mitgorakh/snow/README.md

 ### colors

-Terminals with true-color support (see [list](https://gist.github.com/XVilka/8346728)) can display the exact snow colors.
+Terminals/multiplexers with true-color support (see [list](https://gist.github.com/XVilka/8346728)) can display the exact snow colors.

 In most cases, you just need this vimrc setting: